 How to Freeze (three ways)

-Freeze fried/baked eggplant: if you have extra breaded & cooked eggplant leftover, you can store flat in freezer-friendly bags (layered with parchment paper) and freeze up to 1-2 months to make at another time.
+Freeze fried/baked eggplant: if you have extra breaded & cooked eggplant leftover, you can store it flat in freezer-friendly bags (layered with parchment paper) and freeze for up to 1-2 months to make at another time.

 Freeze before baking: Assemble eggplant parmesan as the recipe instructs, but don’t bake it.
 Cover with plastic wrap, then cover with foil and freeze for up to 1 month.
 Then thaw at room temperature and bake when ready to eat!